Therapeutic food: Ready-to-use therapeutic food

+In addition to pastes and spreads, the 2023 WHO Guideline includes compressed biscuits/bars like BP-100 in the definition of RUTF.

 Composition

-Therapeutic foods are usually made of a mixture of protein, carbohydrate, lipid and vitamins and minerals.
-Therapeutic foods are usually produced by grinding all ingredients together and mixing them.
+RUTFs are made of sources of macronutrients (protein, carbohydrate, lipid) combined with concentrated vitamins and minerals.
+They are usually produced by grinding all ingredients together and mixing them.
 The mixing process allows for the protein and carbohydrate components of the food to be embedded in the lipid matrix.
 The size of the particles in the mixture has to be less than 200 μm for the mixture to maintain its consistency.
-Using this method, the therapeutic food is produced and packaged without using water, which would eliminate the issue of spoilage.
+Using this method, the therapeutic food is produced and packaged without using water in order to eliminate the issue of spoilage.
 Some therapeutic foods require the addition of water before administering, while others can be consumed as-is.
 Therapeutic foods are designed and manufactured to ensure that they are ready to eat straight from the packaging.
 Those foods resist bacterial contamination and require no cooking.